manimaul/njord/docs/MAP_TILES_DESIGN_DOC.md

     - if tile is empty search up quad tree 1 and then down up to 6 levels clipping geometries to suit
     - construct MVT in layer prioritized order from resulting geometries and cache tile render

+Questions:
+- Can we extract the geometries straight from the s57 files and still be performant?
+    - This would allow us to skip having `features` and `feature_geometry` tables altogether.
+- Do we want to use and [R*Tree enabled sqlite](https://www.sqlite.org/rtree.html)?

 Todo:
 - document s57 files added / removed from system
 - document s57 mapbox theme and sources